 Elective physical education courses provide students with the opportunity to participate in physical activities for specific purposes.
 Students in elective physical education demonstrate the knowledge and understanding necessary to analyze movement performance in an activity of choice using scientific principles, and implement effective practice procedures for skillful performance in specialized movement forms.
 Students apply advanced movement-specific information so that they develop the ability to learn, self-assess, and improve movement skills independently.
 Options for offering specialized-movement courses can be configured by quarter, by semester, or on a full-year basis.
 Students should be offered the opportunity to self-select an activity throughout the course.
 Students will select areas of concentration to study.
 Examples of activity choices:

-aerobics

-aquatics (swimming, kayaking, canoeing)
+aerobics aquatics (swimming, kayaking, canoeing) lifelong activities outdoor pursuits Pilatos team sports weight management

-cycling

-dance
+dance self-defense conditioning

-individual sports
+individual sports skating

-lifelong activities

-outdoor pursuits

-Pilates

-self-defense

-skating

-team sports

-weight management

-weight training/conditioning

 Motor Skill Development